I'm A PhD & RD: Here's Why Vitamin D3 Is Far Superior To D2

 And finally, vitamin D2 demonstrates reduced hydroxylation of vitamin D37 (a necessary activation step in normal vitamin D metabolism) while also increasing the catabolism (aka breakdown) of 25(OH)D3 for excretion.
 These competitive mechanisms have been demonstrated with vitamin D2 supplementation at multiple doses (1,000 I.U./day5, 2,000 I.U./day6, 100,000 I.U./month7), and the ultimate effect is reduced 25(OH)D3 levels.
 Talk about counterproductive.

 Vitamin D3 has superior stability.

 Sorry, vitamin D2 simply isn't suitable for supplementation.
 Now, you can see why vitamin D2 does not "medal" in the nutrition "Olympics."
-In a bold but scientifically accurate conclusion, scientists who have researched vitamin D for their entire academic careers put it this way: Due to the superior bioefficacy of vitamin D3, "vitamin D2 should not be regarded as a nutrient suitable for supplementation."
+In a bold but scientifically accurate conclusion9, scientists who have researched vitamin D for their entire academic careers put it this way: Due to the superior bioefficacy of vitamin D3, "vitamin D2 should not be regarded as a nutrient suitable for supplementation."